fourTheorem/slic-starter/README.md

 A major goal of SLIC Starter is to provide a realistic, working examples for event-driven messaging, including a scalable and real-time message bus.

-Following the KISS principle, SLIC Starter only requires the simplest messaging possible _for now_, so we use CloudWatch Events as inspired by [this article](https://aws.amazon.com/blogs/aws/building-serverless-pipelines-with-amazon-cloudwatch-events/).
+Following the KISS principle, SLIC Starter only requires the simplest messaging possible _for now_, so we use EventBridge (originally inspired by [this article](https://aws.amazon.com/blogs/aws/building-serverless-pipelines-with-amazon-cloudwatch-events/)!)

 ### Front End